mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/24.common_services/05.config_coupon_engine/default.en.md

 **Repair sync**: In case coupons are not assigned to message you can repair this assignment

+>>>>>**Please note**: In each module you can configure the length of the coupon code.
+Long codes (e.g. 8 or 10 characters) can be generated very efficiently.
+With short code-length and many existing codes the system my need to "try" for a longer time until a free code is found.
+This can cause issues like time outs of the sending process.

 ## osCommerce Coupon System support

 As the “mother of all eCommerce System", osCommerce is kept as a clean core without having addons like a coupon system.